Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/start-here/creating-an-addon.md

 If you have an existing mod that was made without New Horizons, adding New Horizons compatibility is very easy.

-First, create a `planets`, `systems`, `dialogue` and `translations` folder inside your mod project, in the **root** folder of your mod.
+First, create a `planets`, `systems`, and `translations` folder inside your mod project, in the **root** folder of your mod.
 You'll also want to make a few edits to your .csproj file in order to automatically copy those to your build.
 Open the .csproj file with a text editor or click the entry at the top of the Solution Explorer with the name of your mod.
 In the same `<ItemGroup>` that includes instructions to copy your manifest files, add these:

 ```xml
     <None Include="planets\**\*.*">